J-1 Scholars Application Procedures

 There are five things you must do to initiate a request for a J-1 Exchange Visitor:

 - The department chair will need to make a formal request in writing to International Scholar Services.
 If you have any questions, please email Adam Hanson at email@example.com

-- Your department must submit a UND journal entry to International Scholar Services to pay the $100 processing fee for each J-1 Exchange Visitor.
+- Your department can either submit a UND journal entry to International Scholar Services to pay the $100 processing fee or send a Marketplace link directly to the scholar so they may pay the fee online with a credit card.
 This is a one-time (non-refundable) fee for initial and transfer exchange visitors.
-The department needs to pay this fee before International Scholar Services processes the Exchange Visitor request.
+Payment must be received before International Scholar Services processes the Exchange Visitor request.
 Please view this example journal entry form.

 - You must thoroughly complete and submit an

 Exchange Visitor Worksheet for each Exchange Visitor to International Scholar Services.
 Please provide a copy of the Exchange Visitor's Passport, and copies of the Dependents Passports (If Applicable).